Lisu language: Fraser alphabet

 The Lisu alphabet currently in use throughout Lisu-speaking regions in China, Burma and Thailand was primarily developed by two Protestant missionaries from different missionary organizations.
 The more famous of the two is James O. Fraser, a British evangelist from the China Inland Mission.
 His colleague, who developed the original version of the alphabet (later revised and improved with Fraser and various colleagues from the C.I.M.) was Sara Ba Thaw, a polyglot Karen preacher based in Myitkyina, Burma, who belonged to the American Baptist Mission.

 Ba Thaw had prepared a simple Lisu catechism by 1915.
 The script now widely known as the "Fraser alphabet" was finished by 1939, when Fraser's mission houses in the Lisu ethnic areas of Yunnan Province (China) received their newly printed copies of the Lisu New Testament.

 Lisu syllabary

-From 1924 to 1930, a Lisu farmer called Ngua-ze-bo (pronounced [ŋua˥ze˧bo˦]; 汪忍波/哇忍波) invented the Lisu syllabary from Chinese script, Dongba script and Geba script.
+From 1924 to 1930, a Lisu farmer named Ngua-ze-bo (pronounced [ŋua˥ze˧bo˦]; 汪忍波/哇忍波) invented the Lisu syllabary from Chinese script, Dongba script and Geba script.
 However, it looks more different from the Chinese script than Chữ Nôm and Sawndip (Zhuang logograms).
 Since Ngua-ze-bo initially carved his characters on bamboos, the syllabary is known as the Lisu Bamboo script (傈僳竹书).

 It has a total of 1250 glyphs and 880 characters.